jcatrysse/jira2redmine_migration/README.md

    latest staging data while respecting automation hashes.
 It cross-references the project, tracker, status, priority, and user mapping tables to propose the corresponding Redmine identifiers, falls back to the optional `migration.issues.*` defaults when configured, and downgrades rows to `MANUAL_INTERVENTION_REQUIRED` when any dependency is unresolved (missing Redmine project, tracker, reporter/assignee, or parent issue).
-Jira ADF descriptions are flattened into a plain-text preview so operators can review the proposed Redmine payload, and time tracking values are converted from seconds to hours for the `estimated_hours` column.
+Jira's rendered HTML descriptions are converted to CommonMark via `league/html-to-markdown` and attachment links are rewritten to Redmine's `attachment:` syntax (with the ADF payload used as a fallback) so operators can review the final text.
+Time tracking values are converted from seconds to hours for the `estimated_hours` column.
 Manual overrides persist across reruns thanks to the automation hash signature – clear it when you want the script to resume managing the row.
 3. **Push (`push`)** – lists every row in `READY_FOR_CREATION`, highlighting the